jhuggett/clkingdom/README.md

 A kingdom in your command line.

 ## Installation
-To run this game, install it globally: `npm global install clkingdom`
+To run this game, install it globally: `npm install -g clkingdom`